MystenLabs/sui/crates/sui-framework/docs/clob.md

 Place a limit order to the order book.
 Returns (base quantity filled, quote quantity filled, whether a maker order is being placed, order id of the maker order).
+When the limit order is not successfully placed, we return false to indicate that and also returns a meaningless order_id 0.
+When the limit order is successfully placed, we return true to indicate that and also the corresponding order_id.
+So please check that boolean value first before using the order id.

 <pre><code><b>public</b> <b>fun</b> <a href="clob.md#0xdee9_clob_place_limit_order">place_limit_order</a>&lt;BaseAsset, QuoteAsset&gt;(pool: &<b>mut</b> <a href="clob.md#0xdee9_clob_Pool">clob::Pool</a>&lt;BaseAsset, QuoteAsset&gt;, price: u64, quantity: u64, is_bid: bool, expire_timestamp: u64, restriction: u8, <a href="../../../.././build/Sui/docs/clock.md#0x2_clock">clock</a>: &<a href="../../../.././build/Sui/docs/clock.md#0x2_clock_Clock">clock::Clock</a>, account_cap: &<a href="custodian.md#0xdee9_custodian_AccountCap">custodian::AccountCap</a>, ctx: &<b>mut</b> <a href="../../../.././build/Sui/docs/tx_context.md#0x2_tx_context_TxContext">tx_context::TxContext</a>): (u64, u64, bool, u64)